fbpx

 What to ask for in the salon if you want the micro fringe shape

-While you can and should go in with a confident idea of what you want, ultimately the expert might have more insight than you into why a haircut may or may not work.
+While you can and should go in with a confident idea of what you want, ultimately the expert might have more insight than you into why a haircut may or may not work for you.
 “The consultation will be key to ensure that you don’t have a strong natural growth pattern that will prevent your micro fringe from becoming too unmanageable,” says Graciano.
 “Be sure to consult the density of your hair to help guide your choice in what type of short bangs will work best for your hair type.
 Whether you choose loosely chopped and lived in or a strong, thick, heavier fringe.”

 As for the rest of your hair, you can take it in almost any direction.
 “In today’s age, we can break out-of-the-box and pair these bangs with styles like the wolf cut and the modern shag, which results in an elevated, edgy look,” says Labrecque.